-Wonderfully delicious pistachio nuts have long been revered as the symbol of wellness and robust health since ancient times.
-The kernels are enriched with many health-benefiting nutrients essential for optimum health.
+Wonderfully delicious pistachio nuts have long been cherished as the symbol of wellness and robust health since ancient times.
+The kernels are enriched with many health-benefiting nutrients essential for the optimum health.

 |Delicious Pistachio nuts!|

 Pistachios grow well under hot, dry summer and cool winters.
-They are currently being cultivated at a larger scale in the USA, Iran, Syria, Turkey, and China.
+They are currently being cultivated on a larger scale in the USA, Iran, Syria, Turkey, and China.
 After plantation, it takes approximately eight to ten years until the plant produces its first major crop.
 Once established, it keeps bearing fruits for many years to come.

-Pista fruit, in fact, is a drupe (fruit with a large, central located single seed), and it is this seed kernel is what actually edible "pistachio nut".
-Each season, the tree bears heavy clusters of fruits which appear somewhat like that of a grape bunch.
-On its exterior, a mature fruit features hard, off-white color shell which splits apart exposing light green, oblong shape kernel inside.
-Pista kernel measures about 2 cm in length and 1 cm wide and weighs about 0.7-1 gm.
+During each season, the tree bears heavy clusters of fruits which appear somewhat like that of a grape bunch.
+Pista fruit, in fact, is a drupe (fruit with a large, central located single seed), and it is this seed kernel what actually a sought-after, "pistachio."
+On its exterior, a mature fruit features hard, an off-white color shell which splits open exposing a light green, oblong shape kernel inside.
+A pista kernel measures about 2 cm in length and 1 cm width and weighs about 0.7-1 gm.

-Pistachios are delicious tree nuts recognized for their wholesome nutrition properties.
+Pistachios are delicious tree nuts recognized for their wholesome nutritional properties.
 Together with walnuts, almonds, and cashew, they offer good sources of protein, fats, and minerals to inhabitants living around otherwise dry and arid regions of Central, West and South Asia.

-Pista kernels are rich source of many anti-oxidant phyto-chemical substances such as carotenes, vitamin E, and polyphenolic antioxidant compounds.
-Research studies suggest that these compounds may help remove toxic free-radicals from the body, and thus, protect it from diseases, cancers, and infections.
+Pista kernels are rich source of many antioxidant phytochemical substances such as carotenes, vitamin-E, and polyphenolic antioxidant compounds.
+Research studies suggest that these compounds may help remove toxic free-radicals from the human body, and thus, protect it from diseases, cancers, and infections.

-Pistachios are excellent sources of vitamin-E; especially rich in gamma-tocopherol; compose about 23 g per100 g. vitamin E is a powerful lipid-soluble antioxidant essential for maintaining the integrity of cell membranes of mucosa and skin.
-In addition, vitamin E too works as scavengers of harmful Free oxygen radicals.
+Pistachios are excellent sources of vitamin-E; especially rich in γ-tocopherol; compose about 23 g per100 g. vitamin-E is a potent lipid-soluble antioxidant essential for maintaining the integrity of mucosa and skin.
+Also, vitamin-E works as scavengers of harmful free-oxygen radicals.